Braid variety cluster structures, I: 3D plabic graphs: Double braid varieties

 It is clear that $Z_{c}$ is well defined for a point in $\BR_{\ubr}$, since it is unchanged by the action of $G$.
 We frequently abuse notation and use $Z_c$ to denote both the double coset and a representative of this double coset.
 Our goal is to use the matrix $Z_c$ to introduce certain regular functions on $\BR_\ubr,\bigBR_\ubr,\BigBR_\ubr$ which we refer to as \emph{grid minors}.
-Recall from \cref{sec:double_braid_words} the definition of the $u$-PDS $\bu=(u\pd{0}, \dots, u\pd{m})$. \begin{definition} For $c \in \Jo$ a crossing and $h \in I$, we define the \emph{red grid minor} as